 Are you planning to go to Japan?
 Very well, cause you’re gonna have the time of your life!
-And since you’re going to the country where all of our favorite japanese artists reign, you may want to buy many CDs and items as possible that you can’t get from your country cause of the excessive overseas prices, and that’s absolutely legit.
+And since you’re going to the home of our favorite artists, you may want to buy many CDs and items that you can’t get from your country cause of the insane overseas prices.

-Though, getting lost in a big japanese city like Tokyo wandering around searching for good music shops is easy, but finding them is another matter.
-Here’s where Land of Rising Sound come in help: With several trips in Japan behind us giving the necessary knowledge to help you, we’ve gathered all the informations you need on the best music shops in Tokyo and all around Japan.
-Wether you’d like to purchase brand new releases, second hand CDs/DVDs or rare merchandise, we’ve got you covered with all the kinds of places you need to visit to get the best items at the best prices.
+Beware though: getting lost in a big Japanese city like Tokyo is easy.
+Wandering around searching for good music shops is easy, but finding them is another matter.
+Here’s where Land of the Rising Sound comes in help: with several trips in Japan behind me giving me the necessary knowledge to help you, I’ve gathered all the informations you need on some of the best music shops in Tokyo and all around Japan.
+Wether you’d like to purchase brand new releases, second hand CDs/DVDs, or rare merchandise, I got you covered with all the kinds of places you need to visit to get the best items at the best prices.
 Let’s begin!

 Music in Japan

-Japan is one of the most beautiful and particular countries in the world: Most of the times, if you love Japanese music you love Japan, since the musical market itself is the mirror of the society and culture.
+Japan is one of the most beautiful and particular countries in the world: most of the times, if you love Japanese music you also love Japan, as the music market itself is the reflection of this society and culture.

-The concept of downloading illegally is not much diffused as it is in the western countries of Europe and America, and the fans regularly buy their favorite artists’ releases anytime they can, which is very admirable and a great benefit for the music industry and the artists.
-As consequence, of course, the reperibility of every release and item is way more diffused compared to the western part of the planet where many music shops close every day.
+The concept of downloading illegally is not much diffused as it is in western countries, and fans regularly buy their favorite artists’ releases whenever they can, which is very admirable and a great benefit for the music industry and the artists.
+As consequence, of course, there’s more availability of music compared to the western part of the planet, where many music shops sadly close every day.
 This means that if we overseas fans go to Japan for a vacation hungry for anything purchasable related to music, what we’ll find is simply a paradise.

-You can find your favorite artist easily in Japan: In the giant and shiny music stores, in the malls, in a private shop in some lost district far from the centre of Tokyo, on the face of a skyscraper, in the stations, on the trains, on the trucks passing by the streets with speakers blasting the music all around… Music is everywhere in Japan.
-But once you reach this wonderland where do you have to go to buy what you need?
+Music is everywhere in Japan.
+But once you reach this wonderland, where do you have to go to buy what you need?
 Japanese cities, especially Tokyo, are seriously huge and getting lost in malls or buying something at a good price just to find out that a shop just near sells the same product at a cheaper price is easy.
-So what I’m going to analyze are the most famous and, according to our experience, best places where to buy CDs and items of every genre, shops that we’ve found during the time we’ve spent in Japan in the last years.
+So what I’m going to analyze here are some of the most famous and, according to my experience, best places where to buy CDs and items of every genre, shops that I’ve found during the time I’ve spent in Japan.

-The one and the only, the most famous music chain in all Japan and not only: Tower Records.
-Despite its american origins, Tower Records has its biggest and most furnished stores in Japan where the music market is the most alive in the world.
-There are around 83 stores in all Japan, but the most famous one, also considered as the main Tower Records shop in all the world, is the huge Tower Records Shibuya: With 8 (EIGHT) giant floors full of shelves of any genre of music, this is the main place where to buy all the newest and most common releases you want: Singles, Albums, DVDs/Blu-Ray discs, recent magazines and everything you need to satisfy your hunger for japanese music.
+The most famous music chain in all Japan: Tower Records.
+Despite its American origins, Tower Records has its biggest stores in Japan, where the music market is the most alive in the world.
+There are around 83 stores in all Japan, but the most famous one, also considered one of the biggest music stores in the world, is the huge Tower Records Shibuya: With eight (EIGHT) giant floors full of shelves filled with any genre of music, this is the main place where to buy all the newest and most common releases: singles, albums, DVDs/Blu-Ray discs, recent magazines, and everything you need to satisfy your hunger for new Japanese music, is here.
 If you want to start supporting an artist in Japan, this is definitely the right place where to begin.

-During the release periods, outside the stores you can see huge advertisements (literally walls) featuring promotional pics and videos of the upcoming releases, which is definitely a very nice sight.
-Depending on the artist you can also find the famous handwritten notebooks: Always during the release period of a new single, there is a table just near the entrance on the right where you can find many books where to write your own personal handwritten message for your favorite artist.
+During release periods, outside the stores you can see huge advertisements (walls, basically) featuring promotional pictures and videos of the upcoming releases, which is a pretty impressive sight for newcomers.
+Depending on the artist, you can also find the famous handwritten notebooks: always during the release period of a new single or album, there is a table just near the entrance on the right where you can find many books where to write your own personal handwritten message for your favorite artist.
 I did this for the release of Perfume’s single “Spice” in 2011.

-The most famous retail chain of all Japan and the most known alternative to Tower Records despite being a completely different type of shop.
-The main Tsutaya point is in the famous and giant Shibuya crossing in front of the JR Station, just two steps away from the Hachiko statue.
+The most famous retail chain of all Japan and the main alternative to Tower Records, despite being a completely different type of shop.
+The main Tsutaya store is in the famous Shibuya crossing in front of the Shibuya JR Station, just two steps away from the Hachiko statue.

-Tsutaya is the absolute leader of the rental market in Japan, taking care of CDs, movies, videogames and books.
-Their concept is different from the Tower Records philosophy: Instead of having giant stores in the main districts (The one located in Shibuya is an exception) they have small ones but pretty much everywhere: There are more than 1.000 Tsutaya retailers in all Japan, usually located inside malls or small complexes, which makes them easier to reach and comfortable to visit due to their small dimensions and the presence of cafes where you can have a nice break.
-In these stores you can find new but also used CDs, and prices are pretty fair, and that’s why we suggest Tsutaya as a good alternative to Tower Records.
+Tsutaya is the leader of the rental market in Japan, taking care of CDs, movies, videogames, and books.
+Their concept is different from the Tower Records philosophy: instead of giant stores in the main districts (the one located in Shibuya is an exception) Tsutaya are usually small shops that you can find pretty much everywhere: there are more than 1.000 Tsutaya stores in all Japan.
+They are usually located inside malls or small complexes, which makes them easier to reach and comfortable to visit due to their small dimensions and the presence of cafes where you can have a break.
+In these stores you can find new but also used CDs, and prices are pretty fair.

 Other suggested music shops: HMV